 Gulf Arabic is commonly referred to as Khaleeji, short for اللهجة الخليجية, ‘the Gulf dialect’.
-This is the spoken variant of Arabic used in Eastern Arabia, including Kuwait, Bahrain, UAE, Qatar and Saudi Arabia.
+This is the spoken version of Arabic used in Eastern Arabia, including Kuwait, Bahrain, UAE, Qatar and Saudi Arabia.
 Gulf Arabic in fact consists of several different dialects, most of which are mutually understandable.
-This version of Arabic is spoken in everyday life, as well as in media and in business. uTalk teaches the variant from the UAE, with native speakers from Dubai.Learn Arabic (Gulf) with uTalk
+This version of Arabic is spoken in everyday life, as well as in media and in business. uTalk teaches the variant from the UAE, with native speakers from Dubai.Learn Gulf Arabic with uTalk

 Khalli walli خلـّي ولـّي means 'so what?', but with a ruder tone it could also mean 'get lost!'

 Be careful with the word طرّش (pronounced tarresh).
 It means 'to send' in Kuwait and the UAE, 'to vomit' in Saudi Arabia, 'to splash' in Syria and Lebanon and 'to deafen' in Tunisia!
 Telling someone in the region to 'send me a message' can therefore get quite complicated indeed!